 The TIS Garden

-Near the soccer field on The International School's main campus is a beautiful place for students to engage in hands on learning.
+Outside the Hilltop building on the The International School’s main campus is a beautiful place for students to engage in hands on learning.
 TIS students delight in planting vegetables and flowers, growing cover crops, playing with worms, and discovering other forms of life from the outside world.
 Throughout the year, Garden Manager Priscilla Lane (a volunteer parent of a TIS alumna) coordinates with teachers and directs a program that educates students about the world of growing.

 The school garden is a powerful tool for promoting science education, engaging students in healthy behaviors and maintaining a connection to nature.
 As a living laboratory for studying soil, bugs, and plant growth, the TIS garden program also teaches lessons in teamwork, responsibility, and the results of careful nurturing.